Telugu language

-In precolonial era, Telugu became the language of high culture in South India.
-Vijaya Ramaswamy compared it to the overwhelming dominance of French as the cultural language of modern Europe during roughly the same era.
+In the precolonial era, Telugu became the language of high culture throughout South India.
+Vijaya Ramaswamy compared it to the overwhelming dominance of French as the cultural language of Europe during roughly the same era.
 Telugu also predominates in the evolution of Carnatic music, one of two main subgenres of Indian classical music and is widely taught in music colleges focusing on Carnatic tradition.
+Over the centuries, many non-Telugu speakers have praised the natural musicality of Telugu speech, referring to it as a mellifluous and euphonious language.

 Etymology

 Speakers of Telugu refer to it as simply Telugu or Telugoo.
 Older forms of the name include Teluṅgu and Tenuṅgu.
 Tenugu is derived from the Proto-Dravidian word *ten ("south") to mean "the people who lived in the south/southern direction" (relative to Sanskrit and Prakrit-speaking peoples).
 The name Telugu, then, is a result of an "n" to "l" alternation established in Telugu.

+The popular belief holds that Telugu is derived from Trilinga of Trilinga Kshetras being the land bounded by the three Lingas which is Telugu homeland.
 P. Chenchiah and Bhujanga Rao note that Atharvana Acharya in the 13th century wrote a grammar of Telugu, calling it the Trilinga Śabdānusāsana (or Trilinga Grammar).
+However, most scholars note that Atharvana's grammar was titled Atharvana Karikavali.
 Appa Kavi in the 17th century explicitly wrote that Telugu was derived from Trilinga.
-Scholar Charles P. Brown made a comment that it was a "strange notion" since the predecessors of Appa Kavi had no knowledge of such a derivation.
+Scholar C. P. Brown made a comment that it was a "strange notion" since the predecessors of Appa Kavi had no knowledge of such a derivation.

 George Abraham Grierson and other linguists doubt this derivation, holding rather that Telugu was the older term and Trilinga must be the later Sanskritisation of it.
 If so the derivation itself must have been quite ancient because Triglyphum, Trilingum and Modogalingam are attested in ancient Greek sources, the last of which can be interpreted as a Telugu rendition of "Trilinga".

 History

-According to linguist Bhadriraju Krishnamurti, Telugu, as a Dravidian language, descends from Proto-Dravidian, a proto-language.
-Linguistic reconstruction suggests that Proto-Dravidian was spoken around the third millennium BCE.
-According to the Russian linguist Mikhail S. Andronov, Telugu split from the Proto-Dravidian language around 1000 BCE.
+Telugu, as a Dravidian language, descends from Proto-Dravidian, a proto-language.
+Linguistic reconstruction suggests that Proto-Dravidian was spoken around the fourth millennium BCE.
+Comparative linguistics confirms that Telugu belongs to the South Dravidian-II (also called South-Central Dravidian) sub-group, which also includes the non-literary languages like Gondi, Kuvi, Koya, Pengo, Konda and Manda.

+Proto-Telugu is the reconstructed linguistic ancestor of all the dialects and registers of Telugu.
+Russian linguist Mikhail S. Andronov, places the split of Telugu at c.1000 BCE.

+The linguistic history of Telugu is periodised as follows: